 Teachers and counselors regularly help students set attainable goals.
 Goal-setting is an important way to make progress as a learner and develop skills around working toward short and long-term goals.
 WOOP (an acronym which stands for Wish, Outcome, Obstacle, and Plan) is an evidence-based intervention that helps introduce students to goal-setting while guiding them through an exploration of obstacles and barriers.

-WOOP (Wish, Outcome, Obstacle, Plan) uses mental contrasting, asking participants to contrast a wish with an inner obstacle and then to create an if-then plan.
+WOOP uses mental contrasting, asking participants to contrast a wish with an inner obstacle and then to create an if-then plan.
 This is important because research shows that positive thinking alone doesn't help adults or students meet their goals.
-In practical terms, this means that students identify a wish and outcome that is meaningful to them, an obstacle inside of them that could prevent them from achieving their wish and a plan.
+We are more successful when we define a desired outcome, identify potential obstacles, and create plans to overcome those barriers.

 Wish - A meaningful, challenging, and feasible wish or goal